gilbertfrancois/object-color-tracker/README.md

 This app serves as an input feature extractor for [Wekinator](http://www.wekinator.org) and allows you to use it as input device to play music, paint in the air, track people/objects on stage performance or in general, be very expressive without touching a computer.

 When choosing an object (or clothes) with distinct colour (e.g. bright green), you can calibrate the colour range by holding the object in front of the camera, clicking with the mouse on the object.
 Then the object will be tracked.
-The center of the object will act as pointer with 3 axis, $x$, $y$ and $z$.
-The $x$ and $y$ values denote the position in the window, the $z$ value denotes the area of the object with respect to the window size and allows you to be more expressive with the output app.
+The center of the object will act as pointer with 3 axis, *x*, *y* and *z*.
+The *x* and *y* values denote the position in the window, the *z* value denotes the area of the object with respect to the window size and allows you to be more expressive with the output app.

 **Note**: Only the largest detected object (blob) is used as "cursor".
 Other, smaller objects within calibrated colour range are ignored.